zuiko21/minimOS/architecture.md

 ## Firmware

-The *firmware* term is actually a **misnomer** here, as most *minimOS* kernel will usually reside together in some firm of (E)EPROM.
-As previously mentioned, calling it BIOS would be inappropriate, as no I/O is provided.
+The *firmware* term is actually a **misnomer** here, as most *minimOS* kernel will usually reside together in some kind of (E)EPROM.
+As previously mentioned, calling it BIOS would be inappropriate too, as no I/O is provided.
 On the other hand, the firmware calling macro is `_ADMIN` from *Administrative Kernel*.

 This is intended as the **device-dependent** part of minimOS (the kernel being